 The lawmakers wrote, “As of this writing, more than one million Americans have contracted COVID-19, and more than 60,000 have perished.
 It is absolutely critical that American families have access to health care during this crisis.
 Allowing employees to retain their employer-provided health insurance, even while furloughed, is an important component in ensuring millions of Americans access to affordable health care.”

-Full text of the letter is available here and as follows:
+Full text of the letter is available

 May 4, 2020